scotws/tinkasm/docs/MANUAL.md

 This is an assembler for the 6502, 65c02, and 65816 MPUs for non-computer scientists who like to tinker -- hence the name: A Tinkerer's Assembler.
-Instead of parsing and lexing the source code and doing other complicated stuff, the assembly process is broken down into a large number of very simple steps that usually only do one thing.
-The code is written in "primitive" Python.
-Easy to understand, easy to modify, if not very fast or efficient.
+Instead of parsing and lexing the source code and doing other complicated stuff, the assembly process is broken down into a large number of simple steps that usually only do one thing.
+The code is written in "primitive" Python: Easy to understand, easy to modify, if not very fast or efficient.

 This, then, is an assembler for those of us who associate the "Wizard Book" with